 If you are getting married in Thailand then you need to ensure that your marriage is legal both in Thailand as well as in Australia.
 The laws listed below are the basics of Thai law which governs the registration of marriages in Thailand.
+Find a Thai law firm for assistance.
 See the basics listed below which is easy enough to follow.
 If you not be certain about certain provisions then speak to a lawyer in Bangkok about these issues.

 One: In order to get married in Thailand you need to be older than 17 when the marriage is registered.
 If you are not older than 17 then the Embassy is not going to issue you with a “Freedom to Marry” affidavit.